yorkbc2/fantasia/README.md

 ### About

-Loyalty is a new moden css framework for people.
+Fantasia is a new modern-css framework for people.
 So many classes are need for every front-end developer.

+For examples and code, you can visit my website: [yorkbc2.github.io](https://yorkbc2.github.io)